NeKoRoSYS/NeKoRoSYS-NecroDots/README.md

 | Dmenu Overhaul - Replace wofi with rofi | ⏳ |
 | Support for other distros | ⏳ |

-wallust seems to be bad at handling light mode.
-It just inverts everything and call's it a day.
-I don't like that. pywal16 may be slower but it actually correctly represents colors in light mode without gimmicky workarounds.
-If anyone can tell me how to fix this, I might actually consider the switch but for now I'll go with pywal16.
-The current `wallust.toml` config file in the repo is what I believe would be the best way to replicate the results we can get with pywal6 (don't worry, it's not slow even when set to full. `apply-theme.sh` uses cached thumbnails of the wallpapers which has lower resolutions).

 The following are what NeKoRoDOTS currently offers:
 - **One-tap Installer Script**
   - Use `git clone https://github.com/NeKoRoSYS/NeKoRoDOTS`